DaltonCarter/Crystal_Technology_1.20/README.txt

   other technologies above.

-  The true vision for this mod is to bring all of the above together to create a unique tech mod that can double as a survival challange, or simply also have effects on the vanilla survival experience.
+  The true vision for this mod is to bring all of the above together to create a unique tech mod that can double as a survival challenge, or simply also have effects on the vanilla survival experience.